-Vietnam’s demilitarised zone or DMZ is a fascinating part of world history but unless you book a tour, it’s not the easiest place to visit independently but it is possible.
-This easy guide will tell you how to do just that, plus an overview of the places so you can decide whether they’re worth visiting or not.
+Vietnam’s demilitarised zone or DMZ is a fascinating part of world history but it’s not the easiest place to visit independently and save money.
+This easy guide will tell you how to do just that.
+Read the overviews to decide which attractions are worth visiting.

-The sights that are on the main itineraries are the Da Krong Bridge, the Ho Chi Minh Trail, the Khe Sanh Combat Base, the Hi?n L??ng Bridge and the V?nh M?c tunnels.
+The sights that are on the main itineraries are the Da Krong Bridge, the Ho Chi Minh Trail, the Khe Sanh Combat Base, the Hien Luong Bridge and the Vinh Moc tunnels.

 I suggest starting with the furthest away part of the tour, and this western half covers the Da Krong Bridge, the Ho Chi Minh Trail and the Khe Sanh Combat Base that you can see on the map below.

-TOP TIP: You will be charged more for bike hire if you say that you’re going to the DMZ so you could say that you’re visiting local attractions instead, but make sure the bike is powerful enough.
-If you break down, many people are quite adept at fixing bikes but otherwise, you’ll have to ‘fess up to your provider if you get stuck somewhere.
-Driving around the DMZ is a long day so make sure you have drinks, snacks and suncream.
+You will be charged more for bike hire if you say that you’re going to the DMZ so you could say that you’re visiting local attractions, but make sure the bike is powerful enough.
+If you break down, many people are quite adept at fixing bikes.
+Otherwise, you’ll have to ‘fess up to your provider if you get stuck somewhere.
+Driving around the DMZ is a long day so bring drinks, snacks and suncream.

 When you’re driving to Da Krong you’re following the old Ho Chi Minh Trail which is the military supply route make up of roads, paths and trails that spans North and South Vietnam as well as Laos and Cambodia.